kohutovic/febus-rules/07-disciplinary.md

-5. By reason of the right of jurisdiction which he has over all the fencers who participate in, or are present at a competition which he is refereeing, he can also propose to the Directoire Technique the expulsion from the venue of the competition of the spectators, trainers, instructors and other persons who accompany the competitors.
+5. By reason of the right of jurisdiction which he has over all the fencers who participate in, or are present at a competition which he is refereeing, he can also propose to the the expulsion from the venue of the competition of the spectators, trainers, instructors and other persons who accompany the competitors.

-6. Finally, he may recommend to the Directoire Technique all other penalties which he considers appropriate (exclusion from the whole competition, suspension or disqualification).
-The Head of the Refereeing Committee is the authority competent to deal with appeals against the decisions of the Referee.
+6. Finally, he may recommend to the Organising Team all other penalties which he considers appropriate (exclusion from the whole competition, suspension or disqualification).
+The Head of the Refereeing Team is the authority competent to deal with appeals against the decisions of the Referee.

-## The Organising Team and the Head of the Refereeing Committee
+## The Organising Team and the Head of the Refereeing Team

 1. The organising team and the head of the Refereeing Team have jurisdiction over all the fencers who take part in or are present at